OpenInterpreter/open-interpreter/README.md

 Once the server is running, you can begin your conversation with Open Interpreter.

-(When you run the command `interpreter --local`, the steps above will be displayed.)

 > **Note:** Local mode sets your `context_window` to 3000, and your `max_tokens` to 1000.
 If your model has different requirements, set these parameters manually (see below).

 #### Python

 Our Python package gives you more control over each setting.
-To replicate `--local` and connect to LM Studio, use these settings:
+To replicate and connect to LM Studio, use these settings:

 ```python
 from interpreter import interpreter